Mental Capacity Assessments UK: Expert Reports from £496 + VAT

 What Is Mental Capacity?

 Under the Mental Capacity Act 2005, capacity is always decision-specific.
 A person may be perfectly able to make some decisions yet struggle with others.
+For example, someone might have full capacity to decide what to eat for breakfast but lack capacity to manage complex investment decisions.
+This is why every assessment must be tailored to the exact decision in question.

 -